 - Roundtables: Facilitated discussions encouraging dialogue and idea-sharing among attendees.

-To be considered as a speaker, please be prepared to submit the following via our online portal:
+To be considered as a workshop speaker, please be prepared to submit the following via our online form:

 - Brief biography highlighting your relevant experience